JuliaLabs/Cassette.jl/README.md

 > At the base cases - called "primitives" in Cassette-lingo - we called the `(f::MyCtx)(args...)` method automatically defined by `@context`.
-Note that, as a fallback, Cassette always considers `Core` methods and unreflectable methods primitives.
+Note that, as a fallback, Cassette always considers `Core` methods and unreflectable methods to be primitives.

-Unlike hooks, which can only really be used to generate side-effects if the original program is otherwise pure, new primitive definitions can alter a program's execution behavior.
+Unlike hooks, new primitive definitions can actually alter an otherwise pure program's execution behavior.

-Note that there are really two separate mechanisms at work here.
-The first is defining what it means for a given primitive to execute in a given context.
-The second is defining which methods actually count as primitives; in other words, which methods Cassette shouldn't recursively apply `Enter` to, but instead invoke the primitive execution method on.
+There are two separate mechanisms that encompass Cassette's notion of a "primitive".
+The first mechanism is the definition of a given primitive's execution in a given context.
+The second is a predicate definition that specifies whether a given method is counts as a primitive in a given context.
+Cassette uses this second mechanism to decide when to invoke the first mechanism, or to otherwise recursively apply `Enter` to a method call.

 For the first mechanism, Cassette provides the `@contextual` macro, which wraps a method definition in a similar manner to `@hook`.
 For the second mechanism, Cassette provides the `@isprimitive` macro, which takes a method signature and registers it as a primitive method call for the given context.
-For convenience, Cassette provides a `@primitive` macro which simultaneously passes the given method definition to `@contextual` and marks its signature with `@primitive`.
+For convenience, Cassette provides a `@primitive` macro which simultaneously passes the given method definition to `@contextual` and marks its signature with `@isprimitive`.

 For the sake of example, let's use these macros to wreak some havoc by redirecting all intercepted `sin` calls to `cos` calls: